Perspective | As Afghanistan falls, a haunting question faces military families: Why did we do all this?

 Families of those killed or injured will always struggle with the price of war, especially when they foot that bill every day.
 And this war — Afghanistan, and Iraq, too — is different in the way it exacts its toll, extracting its terrible price for years.

-“In World War I and World War II if you were severely injured, you most likely died on the battlefield,” said Bonnie Carroll, a veteran who founded the Tragedy Assistance Program for Survivors (TAPS), after her husband was killed in a military plane crash.
+“In World War I and World War II, if you were severely injured, you most likely died on the battlefield,” said Bonnie Carroll, a veteran who founded the Tragedy Assistance Program for Survivors (TAPS), after her husband was killed in a military plane crash.

 “The wars that followed 9/11 have seen many of our loved ones bringing the war home with them and dying from suicide as a result of post-traumatic stress or illness as a result of exposures,” she said.